Cardiologists Sound the Alarm: The Health Crisis and the Urgent Need for Better Working Conditions

 Lack of supplies, low fees and flight of talent: the critical panorama of cardiology in Argentina (Getty)

 The entities representing the cardiologists who were part of yesterday’s call at the Ministry of Commerce were the Argentine Society of Cardiology (SAC); the Argentine Federation of Cardiology (FAC), the Argentine Cardiological Foundation (FCA), the Argentine College of Interventional Cardioangiologists (CACI), the Argentine College of Cardiovascular Surgeons (CACCV) and the Argentine College of Cardiology (CAC).
-These are the same ones who on October 27 signed a harsh document warning about the lack of medical supplies due to the difficulties that exist for importation.
+These are the same ones who on October 27 signed a harsh document warning regarding the lack of medical supplies due to the difficulties that exist for importation.

 After this Tuesday’s meeting, Dr. Pablo Stutzbach, 1st Vice President of the SAC, told Infobae that it was a “very good” meeting and it was a “first step to identify the problems and listen to the different parts” of the system. sanitary.